SEO is one of the best opportunities to get repeatable and scaleable growth.

 Or, maybe you are on the other side of the table as a contractor.
 You’ve wowed a prospect with some impressive case studies.
 You’ve fleshed out an entire SEO content strategy tailored to their business goals.
 They’re happy with the opportunity to work with you.
 But only after they drop the big, haunting question:

-“By the way, how much will this cost?”
+“By the way, how much will your SEO services cost?”

 Ahhh... pricing.
 With so many factors affecting SEO pricing, the topic is as murky as a sewer stream.
 So naturally, it depends on what service the contractor provides.
 In this article, we will share what it depends on.